 Since the introduction of plastic materials in the 1950s, production has steadily increased due to the materials inexpensive, lightweight, and durable properties (Barnes 2009).
 According to research done by Jambeck (2015), there has been a 620% increase in the amount of plastic produced since 1975.
 The accumulation of plastic in the ocean can be attributed to both land sources as well as sources from the sea (Ryan 2009).
 Moore (2008) further said this by noting that the production of plastic has increased “25-fold, while recovery of the material remained below 5%”.
 Unfortunately, with the lack of awareness concerning the impacts that plastic would have on our environment, much of the plastic produced has now ended up in our world’s oceans.
 In 2015, John Schwartz estimated that approximately 8 million metric tons (MMT) of plastic waste was reaching the ocean.
 Consistent with this, it was estimated that 60-80% of the US municipal waste stream is now plastic (Moore 2008).
 The longevity of this plastic debris is unknown, but it has been hypothesized that depending on its density, shape, and size it could stay in the ocean anywhere from 100 to 1000 years (Barnes 2009).
 Ryan stated that size and buoyancy are the main factors to be considered when determining not only how long plastic will stay in the ocean, but even more, how long it will stay at the surface before sinking to a greater depth (2015).

 When studying plastics, it is crucial to define the characteristics of the plastics that are consistently entering the ocean.
-Although large plastics do enter the ocean every day, they eventually breakdown and fragmentation leads to a large accumulation of microplastics in the ocean.
+Although large plastics do enter the ocean every day, they eventually breakdown, and fragmentation leads to a large accumulation of microplastics in the ocean.
 The US National Oceanic and Atmospheric Administration defined microplastics as anything smaller at 5mm.
 With this, Long et al. (2015) defined two different subcategories of microplastics within this larger classification according to their origin.
 The first, primary microplastics (MP), stem from “cosmetics, paints, textiles in household wastewaters or as pellets”.
 In comparison, as previously discussed, secondary plastics is a category that is derived from the breakdown of plastics.
 Secondary microplastics arise from the fragmentation of macroplastics usually by means of UV radiation or physical factors like waves and currents.
 Chubarenko et al. (2016) explained that the fate of these different plastics in the sea is dependent on their physical properties including shape, size, and density.
 Nonetheless, the variance in residence time has been predicted to be as much as thousands of years, leading to detrimental effects in the ocean.

 Due to this long residence time, there are many harmful effects that plastic have on the environment and its inhabitants including absorption of persistent bioaccumulative and toxic compounds (PBT) which include persistent organic pollutants (POP) which are then ingested by organisms affecting them directly as well as the organisms all the way up the food chain to humans (Hidalgo-Ruz 2012).
 More specifically, James Moore (2008) gave specific direct effects that marine plastic is having on the biota in the ocean.
 This included, ingestion of plastic by sea turtles and seabird species as they mistake common plastics in the ocean for food.
 To summarize all of this, Moore concluded that, “267 species of marine organisms worldwide are known to have been affected by plastic debris.”
 With that said, knowing just how much plastic we are dealing with, and the areas in which it is likely to accumulate are each important factors when considering a solution to the current “Plastic Age” that we are in.